 - Lose weight if you are overweight.

-- Quit smoking.
-Smoking can aggravate GERD symptoms.
+- Quit smoking and reduce or eliminate alcohol intake.
+Smoking and alcohol consumption can aggravate GERD symptoms.

 If you have both GERD and asthma, continue to take your prescribed asthma medications (and medications for GERD if your doctor has prescribed them) — and limit exposure to your asthma and GERD triggers.